OUCyf/OUCyf/README.md

 - 🎓 Used to be a college student at OUC, but now I'm a USTC Student.
 - 👯 Looking to collaborate on Cloud Compuating about cross-correlation.
 - 🔭 Interested in seismology and DAS.
 Recently focus on ambient noise monitoring and imaging.
-- ✍🏻 I will write my personal thoughts on Programming & Seismology in my Personal Blog...(working)
+- ✍🏻 I will write my personal thoughts on Programming & Seismology in my Personal Blog https://yinfu.info/blogs/

 <details>
      <summary> ✨ Most used Languages ✨ </summary>